-- Scleritis - usually presents with severe, boring ocular pain.
+- Scleritis: usually presents with severe, boring ocular pain.

-- Hyperacute conjunctivitis - severe sight-threatening ocular infection that warrants immediate ophthalmic work-up and management.
+- Hyperacute conjunctivitis: severe sight-threatening ocular infection that warrants immediate ophthalmic work-up and management.
 The infection is characterised by a copious yellow-green purulent discharge that re-accumulates after being wiped away.
 The most common pathogens are N. gonorrhoeae and Neisseria meningitidis.

 Further reading & references

-- Conjunctivitis - infective; NICE CKS, August 2012 (UK access only)
+- Conjunctivitis - infective; NICE CKS, August 2015 (UK access only)

 - Rietveld RP, ter Riet G, Bindels PJ, et al; Predicting bacterial cause in infectious conjunctivitis: cohort study on informativeness of combinations of signs and symptoms.
 BMJ.
-2004 Jul 24;329(7459):206-10.
+2004 Jul 24 329(7459):206-10.
 Epub 2004 Jun 16.

 - Conjunctivitis Preferred Practice Pattern; American Academy of Ophthalmology, 2013

-- Sheikh A, Hurwitz B.; Antibiotics versus placebo for acute bacterial conjunctivitis.
-Cochrane Database of Systematic Reviews 2006, Issue 2.
-Art.
-No.: CD001211.
+- Sheikh A, Hurwitz B, van Schayck CP, et al; Antibiotics versus placebo for acute bacterial conjunctivitis.
+Cochrane Database Syst Rev. 2012 Sep 12 (9):CD001211. doi: 10.1002/14651858.CD001211.pub3.

 - Davis H, Mant D, Scott C, et al; Relative impact of clinical evidence and over-the-counter prescribing on topical antibiotic use for acute infective conjunctivitis.
 Br J Gen Pract.
-2009 Dec;59(569):897-900. doi: 10.3399/bjgp09X473132.
+2009 Dec 59(569):897-900. doi: 10.3399/bjgp09X473132.

-- Herpes simplex - ocular; NICE CKS, September 2012 (UK access only)
+- Herpes simplex - ocular; NICE CKS, November 2016 (UK access only)

 - No authors listed; Acyclovir for the prevention of recurrent herpes simplex virus eye disease.
 Herpetic Eye Disease Study Group.
 N Engl J Med.
-1998 Jul 30;339(5):300-6.
+1998 Jul 30 339(5):300-6.

 - Evaluation and management of herpes zoster ophthalmicus; American Family Physician 2002: Nov 1:66 (9) 1723-1730

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-EMIS has used all reasonable care in compiling the information but makes no warranty as to its accuracy.
-Consult a doctor or other healthcare professional for diagnosis and treatment of medical conditions.
+EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.